Gas Fee Refunds

 How are refunds calculated

-The Flashbots builder uses a refund rule to retroactively calculate refunds for all bundles landed in its blocks.
+BuilderNet uses a refund rule to retroactively calculate refunds for all bundles landed in its blocks.
+For more information, see the BuilderNet docs.

 Who receives refunds